adityajhakumar/BasicX/README.md

   10
   ```

+## Creating Your Own Programming Language

+Creating a programming language involves several key components: lexer, parser, interpreter, and error handling.
+Here’s a high-level overview of how you can use the BasicX repository to start your own language:

+1. **Define Your Language Syntax:**
+   - **Lexer:** Tokenize the input source code.
+Modify `src/lexer.c` to handle new tokens or syntax rules specific to your language.
+   - **Parser:** Convert tokens into a structured format.
+Update `src/parser.c` to reflect the syntax and grammar of your new language.

+2. **Implement Language Semantics:**
+   - **Interpreter:** Execute the parsed code.
+Customize `src/interpreter.c` to define how expressions and statements are evaluated in your language.

+3. **Enhance Error Handling:**
+   - **Errors:** Implement robust error reporting.
+Adjust `src/errors.c` to include error messages and handling for your language’s specific syntax and runtime errors.

+4. **Extend Functionality:**
+   - Add new features, such as advanced data types or control structures, by modifying and extending the existing codebase.

+5. **Testing and Documentation:**
+   - Create comprehensive tests for your language’s features and document the new syntax and capabilities.
+Use the structure provided in the BasicX README as a guide.

+The BasicX repository serves as a foundational framework, which you can adapt and expand based on your language’s requirements.

 ## Contributing

 We welcome contributions to BasicX!
 To contribute:

 1. **Fork the Repository:**

    Create your own copy of the repository on GitHub.

 2. **Create a New Branch:**